 - Equity Stockholders = Total Assets – Total Liability

-Now we will calculate Stockholder’s equity as per 2nd Formula:
+Now we will calculate equity of common stockholders as per the 2nd Formula:

 Some of the advantages are as follows:

-- They are the real owner of the company.
+- Both equity and preferred stockholders are the actual owners of the company.

-- Equity stockholders have voting rights.
+- Equity stockholders rights include voting rights.
 They can vote on any board meeting of the company.

 - It doesn’t create any obligation to pay a fixed rate of dividend.

-- It is a permanent source of the company fund.
+- Funds generated are a permanent source of the company fund.

-- They will get the dividend only in case of a profit of the company.
+- Shareholders gain the dividend only in case the company earns profit.

-- If the company will perform regularly then the value of shareholder investment will increase.
+- If the company performs regularly, then the value of shareholder investment increases.

 Some of the disadvantages are as follows:

-- They have voting rights they can create an obstacle for management for making the decision.
+- They have voting rights; they can create an obstacle for management to decision.

-- If the company will not perform then there is a chance that shareholders will lose their investment.
+- If the company does not perform, then there is a chance that shareholders will lose their investment.

-This has been a guide to what is a stockholder and its definition.
-Here we discuss the formula to calculate stockholders equity along with types and examples.
+This has been a guide to Stockholder and its meaning.
+We explain its types, formula, differences with stakeholder, example, advantages and disadvantages.
 You can learn more about valuation from the following articles –